 This is hard to write about, and hard for business owners to accept.
 It seems so negative.
 Still, it seems like we all need a fresh reminder.
-Bill Cosby said it well: “I don’t know the secret to success, but I do know that the secret to failure is trying to please everybody.”
+I really like this quote: “I don’t know the secret to success, but I do know that the secret to failure is trying to please everybody.”

 This reminds me, brilliantly, of how important it is to understand . . .